-She's trying to be the first black woman to visit every country
+The first black woman to visit every country in the world

 Speaking of Instagram, Nabongo has some words of caution for travelers who use African people as objects, props or backdrops in their photos, something she encounters way too often online.

 "Instagram is great.
 I love it.
-It's obviously given me a platform so that I can educate people about different places in the world," she says.
+It's obviously given me a platform so that I can educate people about different places in the world," she said.

 "But it's also a very dangerous and disgusting place as well because a lot of people want a bigger following.
 They want the likes.
 They want pictures that go viral.
 So they're willing to use anybody and anything."

 "We cannot negate the optics of whiteness in Africa.
-We can't," she says.
+We can't," she said.

-It's about changing the perception of female travelers, of travelers of color and of anyone who doesn't have the option of passing for a local in a given community.
+Ultimately, Nabongo says her quest was not just about crossing countries off a list.
+It was about changing the perception of female travelers, of travelers of color and of anyone who doesn't have the option of passing for a local in a given community.

 "Racism is a thing.
 There's nothing we can do to get around that.
 History has made it that way.
 I exist as a black person in this world and I'm not going to let that hinder me from going anywhere I want to go.
 Namely, everywhere."